x1nchen/go-micro/README.md

 Yes.
 Go Micro 2.0 is still Apache 2.0 licensed which means you can still freely use it for everything you were using before.
 If you're a new user you can do the same.
 These things are using go modules so you're import path is simply `github.com/micro/go-micro/v2` as it was before.
 Because
 GitHub handles redirects this should not break.
 Please continue to use it if you like, but my own support for 2.0 is now end of life.

+### Why has the license changed from Apache 2.0 to Polyform Noncommercial

+Go Micro was largely a solo maintained effort for the entirety of its lifetime.
+It has enabled the creation of a company called Micro Services, Inc. which now focuses on [Micro](https://github.com/micro/micro) as a Service and has consolidated any interfaces here into a service library in that project.
+For the most part, Go Micro was underfunded and in some ways under appreciated.
+In version 3.0, going back to something of a personal project of more than 6 years
+I have made the hard decision to relicense as a noncommercial project.

 ## License